hpi-swa-lab/godot-pronto/README.md

 ### Testing

 After the workflow executed you can head over to [hpi-swa-lab.github.io/godot-pronto/](https://hpi-swa-lab.github.io/godot-pronto/).
 You should see your game appear in the list of games.
 Click on the "Play Now" button and check if everything is working.

+### Deploying Changes

+If you have made any changes to your game and want to deploy a new version, you can just repeat this process.
+Any existing version of your game will be overwritten.

 ### Troubleshooting